 - Top crusty bread (like bruschetta)

 - On top of grilled chicken, grilled salmon

 Why should you add vinegar to this tomato basil salad?

 The vinegar actually helps neutralize the bite from the red onion and helps it taste sweeter.
 This is a trick I learned years ago.
 If I have time I often allow red onions to soak in vinegar before adding them to a salad.

 What kind of vinegar should you use?

 I like to use white balsamic so that the vinegar doesn’t take away from how pretty the tomatoes are.
-But regular balsamic or sherry vinegar is great as well!
+You could also use regular balsamic vinegar, white wine vinegar or sherry vinegar.

 Why cherry tomatoes?